Alexander Gill the Elder: Grammar

 Logonomia Anglica, qua gentis sermo facilius addiscitur, London, by John Beale, 1619, 2nd edit.
 1621, was his English grammar dedicated to James I. Gill's book, written in Latin, opens with suggestions for a phonetic system of English spelling (see below).
 In his section on grammatical and rhetorical figures Gill quotes freely from Edmund Spenser, George Wither, Samuel Daniel, and other English poets.
 It was more comprehensive than earlier works, and devoted attention to syntax and prosody.
 An edition was produced in 1903 by Otto Luitpold Jiriczek; a facsimile of the 1619 edition was published in 1972.

-Phonetic change suggestions

-Among the suggested changes to make English more phonetic were the following :